PAST PROGRAMS AND ACTIVITIES

 “The New York City Tech Ecosystem” study was conducted by HR&A Advisors and commissioned by NY Tech Meetup, the Association for a Better New York, Citi, and Google.
 For the first time, the report quantifies the importance of the New York tech community on the city’s overall economy, with 541,000 jobs, $125 billion in annual spending, and $5.6 billion in tax revenues all attributable to the tech industry.
 The study provides concrete evidence that the tech ecosystem is a major force in the New York economy, accounting for 12.6% of the city’s total workforce.
 This, in turn, provides an incentive for government officials to continue nurturing the city’s technology community while encouraging new companies to set up their headquarters in New York, allowing for even faster growth.

-An archived list of more than 600 tech companies based in New York City.
+An archived list of more than 600 tech companies based in New York City that was curated between 2011 and 2016.

 NYC Mayoral Elections- 2013